 Using SASKTRAN-HR, the Jacobians for all the retrieved aerosol profiles were calculated, which were then inverted to determine the gain matrix which were used in Eq.
 3 to determine the precision.
-It should be noted that not all of the Jacobians were stable enough to be inverted which caused them to be removed from the data set.
+It should be noted that not all of the Jacobians were stable enough to be inverted due to the lower altitudes being saturated with aerosol and an increase in the measurement vectors did not cause a change in the retrieved aerosol.
+This caused these cases to be removed from the data set.
 Unfortunately, this resulted in a large portion of the SSA 30o cases not to invert properly and left too few for accurate statistics and were removed.
 Overall, these led to a loss of 12% of all of the retrieved scans for the precision analysis.

-A value of 0.2% was chosen for the covariance at each altitude of the measurement vector.
-The diagonal of the covariance matrix, Sϵ, was 0.4% since it consisted of the altitude measure and the error in the reference altitude.
-The cross terms of the covariance matrix was 0.2% to represent the error in the normalization altitude.
-The 500 nm wavelength resulted in precision estimates that were large and noisy.
-This lead to forming a bias in the results for the tested input parameters and was removed when doing the trend analysis.
+A value of 1% was chosen for error in the measurement vector which is similar to errors seen from the OSIRIS instrument.
+The same error was selected no matter the polarization or geometry which would allow the determination of the absolute effects of precision possible by an instrument with the same noise capability no matter the polarization measured.
+The diagonal of the covariance matrix, Sϵ, was 0.2% since it consisted of the altitude measured and the error in the reference altitude.
+The cross terms of the covariance matrix was 0.1% to represent the error in the normalization altitude.
+For each parameter listed in section 2.2 the data was separated and a percent error of the retrieved radiance was determined.
+The percent error was used to determine the standard deviation and mean for each polarization and parameter.
+With the statistics trends were determined for each polarization and parameter to determine if there was a large effect on the overall precision depending of the test parameters.
+However, the 500 nm wavelength resulted in precision estimates that were large and noisy.
+This lead to forming a bias in the results for the tested input parameters and was removed when doing the analysis.
 The remaining profiles were used to determine the percent error at each altitude and how the precision changed based on the true state input parameters.
 The analysis was performed for the SSA, SZA, albedo, extinction type, fine mode type, percentage of coarse mode, and wavelength.
-The numeric value of the parameters is summarized in Table 2.